Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: A banded real QdF theorem for doubly symmetric matrices

-The above result is used by Lovitz and Johnson \cite[Theorem 4.1]{Johnston_Lovitz_Vijayaraghavan_2023} to reduce the analysis of the real polynomial optimization problem to its complex analog, for which there is a well-established spectral hierarchy based on the QdF theorem.
-We will use these same ingredients in a different way in order to show the above banded real QdF theorem (\Cref{thm:banded-qdf}), which is then used in \Cref{secJLV} to recover the analysis of the spectral bounds.
+Lovitz and Johnson \cite{Johnston_Lovitz_Vijayaraghavan_2023} use this result (within the proof of their Theorem 4.1, \MoL{recalled later as Theorem \ref{theoJLV}}) to reduce the analysis of the real polynomial optimization problem to its complex analog, for which there is a well-established spectral hierarchy based on the QdF theorem.
+We will use these same ingredients in a different way in order to show the above banded real QdF theorem (\Cref{thm:banded-qdf}), which is then used in \Cref{secJLV} to recover the analysis of the spectral bounds, \tcolblue{however with different more explicit constants and better dependency on the polynomial.}

 \begin{proof}[Proof of Theorem \ref{thm:banded-qdf}] First, we use the quantum de Finetti theorem, in the form of \Cref{corQdF}, to pick $ \tau \in \mathcal{C}_d(\C^n) $ such that

 We claim:

 Indeed, for the Hermitian matrix $A=\tr_{r-d} M -\tau$, we have